vss-devel/tilers-tools/WinInstall.md

 # How to install tilers-tools on Windows

-NB: Running these scripts on Windows was not tested for quite a while.
-Probably you need some recent versions of prerequisites listed below.
+**NB**: Running these scripts on Windows was not tested for quite a while.
+Probably you need some more recent versions of prerequisites listed below.

 The prerequisites are: `Python` environment (v 2.6+), GDAL binaries with Python support, Python imaging library (PIL), optionally, `pngnq` utility.